-- datasets: describes the datasets configured.
-Each key is the dataset name, whose value is a dataset object.
-A dataset object has two keys: - name: the display name of the dataset.
-This value is a string. - paths: the paths for the dataset.
-The value of paths is an object.
-The following dataset-level paths are supported: - \ media: the folder path to the directory where media is to be stored. - \ database: the base to the folder which is to contain a Database directory. - \ filestore-base: the folder path to where Camelot should keep its uploaded survey files. - \ backup: the folder path to where Camelot stores backups. - paths: describes the various application-level paths to be used by Camelot.
-The following paths are supported: - log: the folder path to where Camelot should store its logs. - application: the folder path to where Camelot can find a Camelot .jar file. - root: the root folder which Camelot can search for external data.
-For example, for scanning for bulk import - server: an object describing Camelot server-specific configuration - http-port: a number describing the port to run Camelot's HTTP server on (default: 5341) - media-importers: the number of concurrent threads for importing media (default: 4) - max-heap-size: a number representing the desired maximum heap size (in MB) for the Camelot server JVM (default: <blank>) - jvm-extra-args: additional arguments you wish to pass to java when starting the Camelot server. (default: <blank>) - java-command: the path to the java executable on this system (default: java)

-- open-browser-on-startup: whether the Camelot administration software should automatically view Camelot after startup (default: true) - send-usage-data: whether to publish anonymous usage data to the Camelot team for helping to improve the software (default: false) - species-name-style: the style to show species names in the Camelot user interface; options are scientific or common-name (default: scientific)
+- paths: describes the various data paths to be used by Camelot.
+The following paths are supported: - media: the folder path to the directory where media is to be stored. - database: the base to the folder which is to contain a Database directory. - filestore-base: the folder path to where Camelot should keep its uploaded survey files. - backup: the folder path to where Camelot stores backups. - log: the folder path to where Camelot should store its logs. - application: the folder path to where Camelot can find a Camelot .jar file. - server: an object describing Camelot server-specific configuration - http-port: a number describing the port to run Camelot's HTTP server on (default: 5341) - media-importers: the number of concurrent threads for importing media (default: 4) - max-heap-size: a number representing the desired maximum heap size (in MB) for the Camelot server JVM (default: <blank>) - jvm-extra-args: additional arguments you wish to pass to java when starting the Camelot server. (default: <blank>) - java-command: the path to the java executable on this system (default: java) - open-browser-on-startup: whether the Camelot administration software should automatically view Camelot after startup (default: true) - send-usage-data: whether to publish anonymous usage data to the Camelot team for helping to improve the software (default: false) - species-name-style: the style to show species names in the Camelot user interface; options are scientific or common-name (default: scientific)